Dilation & Curettage (D&C): How it Is Done, Recovery & More

 What Is a Dilation and Curettage (D&C)?

-A dilation and curettage procedure is a surgical procedure during which the cervix is dilated or expanded, and a thin instrument called a uterine curette is used to scrape the lining of the uterus gently.
-This process allows for the removal of tissue for diagnostic purposes, treatment of abnormal uterine bleeding, or management of incomplete miscarriages.
+A dilation and curettage procedure (D&C surgery) is a procedure during which the cervix is dilated or expanded, and a thin instrument called a uterine curette is used to scrape the lining of the uterus gently.
+Thigently, the process allows for removals for diagnostic purposes, treatment of abnormal uterine bleeding, or management of incomplete miscarriages.

-It is worth mentioning that the uterine curette is a crucial component of the comprehensive set of tools known as the dilatation and curettage (D&C) set.
-This set encompasses all the necessary tools required to carry out curettage surgery effectively.
+It is worth mentioning that the uterine curette is a crucial component of the comprehensive dilatation and curettage (D&C) set, which encompasses all the tools required to perform curettage surgery effectively.

 What Are the Dilation and Curettage (D&C) Types and Their Applications?